 Who are the “bad guys?”
 Those using their religion to torture others for believing differently?
 Or those bringing a foreign lifestyle to indigenous people, thus bringing torture and death to the innocent?

-Moreover, as per the title of the film, how do the faithful cope with God’s persistent silence, a question, incidentally, currently being explored in a very different way on HBO’s The Young Pope.
+Moreover, as per the film’s title, how do the faithful cope with God’s persistent silence, a question, incidentally, currently being explored in a very different way on HBO’s The Young Pope.
 No mysterious kangaroos pop up in Silence, I can tell you that.

 Posing these questions does not alone make Silence a work of art; it’s the way the film maturely and sympathetically explores these ideas through the journey of Andrew Garfield’s character that does that.